kdeldycke/kevin-deldycke-blog/content/posts/html-table-rendering-ie.md

 This issue seems to have been [known since April 2011](http://social.msdn.microsoft.com/Forums/en-US/iewebdevelopment/thread/28d78780-c95c-4c35-9695-237ebb912d90) (at least), but hasn't been addressed by Microsoft yet.

-And you know how I fixed this ?
+And you know how I fixed this?
 I fearlessly added the following piece of JavaScript in my initialization code:

     :::javascript
     // Fix IE9 cells misalignment